• Skip to primary navigation

 • Line a baking sheet with parchment paper.

 • Make the batter.Add the olive oil, sugar, vanilla, salt and egg to a large mixing bowl.
 Mix everything together until it's smooth.
-Add the flour and baking soda and mix just until you no longer still see dry spots.
+Add the flour and baking soda and mix just until you no longer see dry spots.
 (Do not over mix!)
 Fold in the hazelnuts and chocolate chunks or chips.

 • Shape the cookies.
 Shape the cookie dough into balls, about 1 generous tablespoon each.
 Place them on the parchment-lined baking sheet as you go.
 (They can be close together and should all fit on one sheet.)
 Set aside.